Namirred/home-assistant.io/source/_integrations/accuweather.markdown

 ## Setup

-To generate an AccuWeather API key, go to [AccuWeather APIs](https://developer.accuweather.com/) page, register and create application with the following settings:
+To generate an AccuWeather API key, go to [AccuWeather APIs](https://developer.accuweather.com/) page, register and create an application with the following settings:
 - Products
   - Core Weather
     - **Core Weather Limited Trial**